 We are excited to announce the next sessions in our convening series — six member-led webinars taking place between September & December — which will bring funders together to find co-conspirators, boldly strategize, and shift power & money so that Black, Indigenous, and people of color communities and low-income communities thrive.
 These sessions are a continuation from our convening kick-off plenaries on Accountability & Philanthropy’s Role and what’s needed in this political moment to support People, Place, and Power.

 Registration is complimentary for NFG members and available to non-members for $100.
+If your institutions isn't an NFG member yet, join us!
 This convening series is available to foundation staff and trustees, donors, philanthropic affinity group staff, and invited speakers.

 Philanthropy is embedded in the paradox of capitalism — benefitting from the economic system, while attempting to mitigate and ameliorate its damaging effects.
 In recent years, prominent thinkers like Edgar Villanueva, Rob Reich, David Callahan, and Anand Giridharadas are challenging the systems that support philanthropy.
 At the same time, there are larger societal trends and pressures demanding transparency and accountability across sectors, including within philanthropy.